Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: PicoScenes Platform

-realizes the application or measurement-specific tasks.
-The plug-ins invoke the hardware-independent APIs exposed by Platform to implement various of Wi-Fi sensing or communication tasks in a task-centric manner.
-We release the PicoScenes Plug-in development kit (PSPDK) which enables users to develop their own measurement plug-ins.

-As a demonstration for PSPDK, we develop EchoProbe, a PSPDK-based plug-in which can orchestrate two PicoScenes nodes to perform the round-trip CSI measurement and spectrum scanning through packet injection-based communication.
-There is two rules defined by EchoProbe, Initiator and Responder.
-The Initiator injects the self-defined \textsf{CSIProbeRequest} frame, then Responder receives the frame and packages the measured CSI as the reply payload back to the Initiator.
-In this way, EchoProbe measures the round-trip CSI with $<$400$\mu$s.
-Further it features \textit{synchronized jump} which tunes $f_c$ and $f_{bb}$ for both nodes at the same time.
-In this way, EchoProbe achieves the round-trip CSI measurement over a wide spectrum.
+This subsystem performs application- and measurement-specific tasks.
+The plugins invoke the hardware-independent APIs presented by the platform to implement various Wi-Fi sensing or communication tasks.
+We made the PicoScenes plugin development kit (PSPDK) open-source, enabling users to develop their own measurement plugins.
+As a demonstration of the PSPDK, we develop EchoProbe, a PSPDK-based plugin that can orchestrate two PicoScenes nodes performing a round-trip CSI measurement over a large spectrum.
+Two roles are defined by EchoProbe: an initiator and a responder.
+The initiator injects the \textsf{CSIProbeRequest} frames.
+The responder receives the frame, packages the measured CSI as the reply payload and transmits this payload back to the initiator.
+In this way, EchoProbe performs the round-trip CSI measurement.
+Furthermore, by specifying $f_c$ and $f_{bb}$ in the \textsf{CSIProbeRequest} frames, the initiator and responder can perform synchronized frequency and bandwidth hopping.
+In this way, EchoProbe achieves round-trip measurement over a large spectrum.